Sparse Functional Boxplots for Multivariate Curves

 \baselineskip=28pt 5mm

 \baselineskip=12pt 10mm

 \baselineskip=17pt 10mm \centerline{\today} 15mm

-This paper introduces the sparse functional boxplot and the intensity sparse functional boxplot as practical exploratory tools that make visualization possible for both complete and sparse functional data.
-These visualization tools can be used either in the univariate or multivariate functional setting.
-The sparse functional boxplot, which is based on the functional boxplot, depicts sparseness characteristics in the envelope of the 50\% central region, the median curve, and the outliers.
-The proportion of missingness at each time index within the central region is colored in gray.
-The intensity sparse functional boxplot displays the relative intensity of sparse points in the central region, revealing where data are more or less sparse.
-The two-stage functional boxplot, a derivation from the functional boxplot to better detect outliers, is also extended to its sparse form.
-Several depth proposals for sparse multivariate functional data are evaluated and outlier detection is tested in simulations under various data settings and sparseness scenarios.
+This paper introduces the sparse functional boxplot and the intensity sparse functional boxplot as practical exploratory tools.
+Besides being available for complete functional data, they can be used in sparse univariate and multivariate functional data.
+The sparse functional boxplot, based on the functional boxplot, displays sparseness proportions within the 50\% central region.
+The intensity sparse functional boxplot indicates the relative intensity of fitted sparse point patterns in the central region.
+The two-stage functional boxplot, which derives from the functional boxplot to detect outliers, is furthermore extended to its sparse form.
+We also contribute to sparse data fitting improvement and sparse multivariate functional data depth.
+In a simulation study, we evaluate the goodness of data fitting, several depth proposals for sparse multivariate functional data, and compare the results of outlier detection between the sparse functional boxplot and its two-stage version.
 The practical applications of the sparse functional boxplot and intensity sparse functional boxplot are illustrated with two public health datasets.
+Supplementary materials and codes are available for readers to apply our visualization tools and replicate the analysis.

 \baselineskip=14pt

 {\bf Some key words:} Depth, Missing values, Multivariate functional data, Outlier detection, Sparse functional data, Visualization

 \pagenumbering{arabic} \baselineskip=26pt